chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 - What does a typical day look like for this role?
 - Will this role involve collaboration with the team in China?
 - Could you tell me about the team structure and how collaboration usually works?

+## General Expression

+- Sorry, could you please repeat the question?
+- Thank you for your time today.
+I look forward to hearing from you.